 At thirty-one, Ellen Barrett has already won a Pulitzer prize.
-Sadly, though, her skill as a journalist far surpasses her ability to sort out her troubled past, so she's less than eager to return to picturesque Petoskey, Michigan, for her beloved father's funeral.
-When she most needs comfort, her husband is distant and her siblings antagonistic—and the solace an old sweetheart offers is almost too much to resist.
-In the end, going home to the shores of Little Traverse Bay is an emotional and spiritual journey for Ellen and a rediscovery of what is truly important and eternal in her life.
+Sadly, though, her skill as a journalist far surpasses her ability to sort out her troubled past.
+When she returns to picturesque Petoskey, Michigan, for her beloved father’s funeral, it’s a traumatic emotional and spiritual journey for Ellen—a rediscovery of what is truly important and eternal.

 Will facing her past tear Ellen apart—or teach her what is truly important in her life?

 Ellen Barrett, thirty-one, is a Pulitzer prize-winning journalist with an uncertain marriage, a forgotten faith, and haunting memories of her picturesque hometown and the love she left behind.
 The eldest of five siblings, Ellen longs for the time, long ago, when they were happy—when they were a family.